 Anaphylaxis is a life-threatening allergic reaction that can cause shock, trouble in breathing or a drop in blood pressure.
 First aid and emergencies due to allergic reactions becomes an urgent requirement.
 Victims go through anaphylaxis minutes after exposure to an allergy-causing substance.
 In some situations, anaphylaxis occurs without prior warning or is a delayed response to an earlier exposure.

 You can save the lives of patients with severe allergic reactions before paramedics arrive to speed up the process of recovery.
 For that, you need the right knowledge on anaphylaxis: first aid treatment, its symptoms and more.
-Read the same below before registering for the nationally-accredited online First Aid certification by American HealthCare Academy.
+Read the same below before registering for the nationally-accredited online First Aid course and certification by American HealthCare Academy.

 Symptoms Of Severe Allergic Reactions